 There's a really good article covering this in deeper detail.
 Read it if you're interested in Why Fixed Bids Are Bad For Clients, Too by thoughtbot.

-We use a standard services contract which you can find here, and here's our NDA template.
-If you should not like them, we will use yours.
+We use a standard services contract and an NDA template, but if you should not like them, we will use yours.
 Once we agree on everything, we sign all our documents using HelloSign.

 We oftentimes are asked if we take equity in the projects.
 The short answer is no, we don't take equity.
 We have a flat rate for all our development profiles in the company and we offer discounts based on project length and volume of hours.

 Having many types of clients from many different countries allows us to be flexible on payments, but by default we charge 50% of the monthly fee upfront, and 50% at the end of the month.

 Depending on how big & complex is the project, and how many people are involved in it, we will agree on a weekly dedication.
 The minimum dedication we work with is 20 hours per week of a developer, because we believe that less than that is highly inefficient.
 No developer can work productively in more than two projects simultaneously.